armno/testing-angular-with-karma/readme.md

 - `to.have.property` checks if the object has given property and also if it has expected value.
 If we pass only 1 argument to this assertion, it will check only if the object has a property.

 ### 2nd test: `Person.greet()` method
-- The tutorial writes code first then test.
-I should (and actually am doing) write test first then code after.
 - Injecting a service's dependency into the test, use `$provide` service.

 ### 3rd test: `Person.create()` method